Revised March 2, 2022

 All PCLS students will return to in-person learning, five days per week, with a return to normal school hours each day (elementary: 8:30-3:00; middle: 8:00-2:30; high: 7:45-2:33).
 An option to participate in fully remote learning will not be available in 2021-22.

-PCLS will implement masking to the greatest extent possible, while preserving as many “normal” school activities as possible.
-Staff, students, and visitors (regardless of vaccination status) will be required to wear a mask while riding a school bus/van, as well as any time indoors, with the following exceptions:
+During times when masking is mandatory, PCLS will implement masking to the greatest extent possible, while preserving as many “normal” school activities as possible.
+Staff, students, and visitors (regardless of vaccination status) will be required to wear a mask any time indoors, with the following exceptions:

 Hand Hygiene & Respiratory Etiquette